Athabasca University: Controversy

-Looking forward

-Looking to the future and guided by a new president, Neil Fassina, Athabasca University charted a renewed course.
-Building off recommendations from the Coates Report, Imagine: Transforming Lives, Transforming Communities was a strategic plan forward, built out of extensive collaboration with the entire Athabasca University community and acted as a roadmap with priorities to guide them on the path forward.

-Imagine: Transforming Lives, Transforming Communities

-Imagine: Transforming Lives, Transforming Communities is a strategic plan that charted the path forward for Athabasca University crystallized the university's mission and mandate.
-Important priorities were enacted, including a partnership with Amazon Web Services to transform and update its Information Technology infrastructure.
-A range of educational partnerships and collaborations also increased opportunities for learners to have barriers moved for access to university-level education, from Bow Valley College to Aspen View Public Schools and Northern Lakes College.

 Student representation

 Undergraduate students

 Undergraduate students at Athabasca University are represented by the Athabasca University Students' Union.
 The AUSU head office is in AU Edmonton, though the students' council may have elected members from any area where AU students reside.

 AUSU was officially incorporated as of 16 July 1992, and was formalized as a registered Alberta society until students' unions in Alberta were granted recognition under the Post-Secondary Learning Act.
 On 13 September 2004 the Lieutenant Governor of Alberta approved an order in council establishing "The Students' Association of Athabasca University".

 AUSU offers services to its members including but not limited to: an optional health & dental plan student awards, a free subscription to LinkedIn Learning, student advocacy, and Athabasca University course evaluations.
 Student media at Athabasca University is provided by the official publication The Voice Magazine.
 Previously published on paper, the magazine since 2001 is published exclusively online in HTML and PDF format.